E-Spin-lab/ConvertExceltoPDF/README.md

 --password: (Required) Password that is needed to change the pdf permissions.

---output: (Optional) Directory within filepath where pdfs will be saved.
+--output: (Optional) Directory within filepath where PDFs will be saved.
 Default string is pdf_output